An Introduction to Makeup: Types of Makeup

 So, this is not technically a cosmetic, but it's an important part of any makeup routine, so we're going to include it, and we're going to include it first, because it's one of the first things you should do after cleaning your face in the morning.

 A moisturizer is any mixture that protects skin by keeping it hydrated.
-It's kind of the super-hero of your makeup collection: it keeps you from developing wrinkles, retains the water and oils in your skin so that the wrinkles that you do have don't look exaggerated, it keeps you from getting acne, and it provides a reliable base for your makeup (and we'll talk more about that in a second).
-It creates a protective layer on your epidermis---that is, the top layer of your skin---to keep moisture and oils in, and irritants and bacteria out.
+It's kind of the super-hero of your makeup collection: it can keep you from developing wrinkles, retain the water and oils in your skin so that the wrinkles that you do have don't look exaggerated, and it provides a reliable base for your makeup (and we'll talk more about that in a second).
+It creates a protective layer on your epidermis---that is, the top layer of your skin---to keep moisture and oils in.

 Basically, there are two different types of moisturizers: the kind you wear before you put on your makeup, and the kind you put on at the end of the day, before you go to sleep (and, technically, there are a TON of different skincare products you can put on before you go to sleep, but we'll keep it simple for the time being).

 As with all things makeup, you have roughly four thousand options when it comes to purchasing a moisturizer.
 You want to choose a moisturizer depending on whatever skin issues you have: cosmetics companies make products for oily and/or acne-prone skin, dry skin, sensitive skin, and aging skin.
+There are non comedogenic versions and organic varieties.
 They also make moisturizer with sunscreen, which, if you're putting it on at the beginning of the day (which you should), will protect you from harmful UV radiation from the sun.